-The educational program in pediatric orthopaedic surgery must be 12 months in length.
+The educational program in orthopaedic sports medicine must be 12 months in length.
 (Core)

 I. Oversight

 I.A.
 Sponsoring Institution

 The Sponsoring Institution is the organization or entity that assumes the ultimate financial and academic responsibility for a program of graduate medical education consistent with the ACGME Institutional Requirements.